makezurich/makezurich-software-intro/README.md

 <img src="iot.jpg" width="540"/>

 ## Device
-A device contains a microcontroller, wireless connectivity, and sensors or actuators.
+A device contains a microcontroller, connectivity and sensors or actuators.

 To build a custom device, read the [#MakeZurich hardware intro](https://github.com/make-zurich/makezurich-hardware-intro).